jump-dev/JuMP.jl/docs/src/developers/contributing.md

 !!! tip
-    At this point, remember to be patient and polite; you may get a _lot_ of comments on your issue!
-However, do not be afraid!
+    At this point, remember to be patient and polite; you may get a _lot_ of comments on your issue.
+However, do not be afraid.
 Comments mean that people are willing to help you improve the code that you are contributing to JuMP.

 **Step 2: fork JuMP**